 How to wean babies under one year old

-We could distinguish between babies younger than six months old and older babies, but the truth is that we will use the same norm with all of them.
+It is possible to distinguish between babies younger than six months old and older babies, but it is best to use the same pattern with all of them.

-Things to keep in mind in relation to babies
+Things to keep in mind regarding the baby

-- When babies suck on the breast they are eating; but they are also relaxing, forging the bond, looking at their mothers, developing and learning.
+- When babies suckle at the breast, they are eating, but they are also relaxing, making a bond, looking at their mothers, developing, and learning.
 The need to suck is very, very intense for many months after birth.
 So it’s important to keep in mind that if they stop breastfeeding, they also stop having that sucking that they need so much.
-Especially in smaller babies, the use of pacifiers/dummies is something to keep in mind.
-But we must be very cautious and aware and, above all, be very careful with their use because, as with breastfeeding, pacifiers/dummies could produce satiety and make them eat less.
+Especially in smaller babies, the use of a pacifier is a good option.
+But be very cautious and aware of their use because, as with breastfeeding, pacifiers can produce satiety and make babies eat less.

-- Breastfeeding also works on demand, so we can offer the bottle as many times as they need, as much or as little as the babies demand for.
-It is important to offer the bottle as horizontally as possible, so that the baby can show hunger and satiety and not be overfed.
-Overfeeding is very common in formula-fed babies because the quantities suggested in the cans are usually much higher than what the baby really requires.
-We don’t have to finish the whole bottle, babies have to eat for the appetite they have.
+- Breastfeeding also works on demand, so you can offer the bottle as many times as they need, as much or as little as the baby demands.
+Offer the bottle as horizontally as possible so that the baby can show hunger and satiety and won’t be overfed; this is called paced bottle feeding.
+Overfeeding is very common in formula-fed babies because the quantities suggested on the cans are usually much higher than what a baby really requires.
+You don’t have to finish the whole bottle; babies have to eat according to the appetite they have.

 - Give the bottle as if it were the breast.
-In the same way that the breast is given with proximity, when we give the bottle we encourage babies to be very close to our bodies, so we can mutually enjoy that contact and the glances.
-It is also important we change the side of the baby when breastfeeding to allow them to stimulate their two cerebral hemispheres in the same way.
+Just as breastfeeding is done with closeness, when you give the bottle, keep your baby very close to your body so you can both enjoy that closeness and eye contact.
+It is also important that you change the side of the baby when bottle feeding to allow the baby to stimulate both of the sides of their brain equally.

-- Our babies poop will change colour, smell, frequency and consistency.
+- The baby’s poop will change in color, smell, frequency and consistency.
 If the poop is not

-hard, no problem.
-On the other hand, if the consistency becomes hard, we should consult the
+hard, this is no problem.
+On the other hand, if the consistency becomes hard, consult with your

-pediatrician for constipation and try other brands of milk.
+pediatrician about constipation and try other brands of formula milk.

 - Babies could have a change of attitude (or many).
 It will probably depend a lot on the baby’s age and temperament, but it’s normal and habitual for babies to be unhappy and miss breastfeeding a lot.
-This can lead to more crying, perhaps irratibility, etc., which may last for a long time or not.
-Remember that we can always go back if we wish and postpone it for a while, or do it more gradually.
+This can lead to more crying, perhaps irritability, and increased fuzziness, which may last for a long time or not.
+Remember that you can always go back if you wish and postpone it for a while or wean more gradually.

 Practical tips for weaning

 - There are many babies who accept the bottle the first time, but many others who don’t.
 Try it.
 Some babies don’t have a problem with the teat but are shocked by the taste of the milk.
 In this case, we’ll start by trying to get the babies to accept the container and then move on to the milk.
-We will start by offering babies bottles with mother’s milk and we will add formula to each drink while we reduce the amount of mother’s milk more and more.
+Start by offering your baby a bottle of breastmilk, and then add formula to each feed while you reduce the amount of mother’s milk more and more.

-- We recommend to replacing breastfeeding with the bottle bit by bit.
+- We recommend replacing breastfeeding with giving bottles bit by bit.
 Remove one to two feeds one day and keep the rest for 3-7 days.
-Then two more feeds, etc., and so on until we finish.
-We can do it faster or slower, depending on our needs.
+Then, two more feeds, and so on, until you stop breastfeeding.
+You can do it faster or slower, depending on our needs.

 - On the other hand, other babies will immediately accept the taste of the artificial milk but it will take some time to get used to the teat.